brianscan14/FE-1st-Milestone-Project/README.md

 ##### Acknowledgements

-The photo banner was obtained with help from WE3 School’s examples [here](https://www.w3schools.com/css/css3_animations.asp) &[here](https://www.w3schools.com/cssref/css3_pr_animation-play-state.asp), and also Tutorial Republic’s [example](https://www.tutorialrepublic.com/css-tutorial/css3-2d-transforms.php).
+The photo banner was obtained with help from WE3 School’s examples [here](https://www.w3schools.com/css/css3_animations.asp) & [here](https://www.w3schools.com/cssref/css3_pr_animation-play-state.asp), and also Tutorial Republic’s [example](https://www.tutorialrepublic.com/css-tutorial/css3-2d-transforms.php).
 They were then significantly modified to get the margins correct to make the bottom banner for the home page.
-They were then significantly modified to make the bottom banner for the home page.

 ##### Disclaimer